Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Experiments

+} \myparagraph{Inverted Index Searching.} We test the functional tree on searching an inverted index \cite{rajaraman2011,ZM06} to show the overhead of read/write transactions on functional data structures.

-\paragraph{Background.} We also test our algorithm on searching a weighted inverted index \cite{ZM06,rajaraman2011} (also called an inverted file or posted file).
-Given a set of documents $d\in D$, which each consists of a set of terms ($t\in T$), an inverted index build a mapping from each term to a list of documents (called the \emph{post list} of the term) it appears in, each document assigned a weight $w\in W$ corresponding to the term-document pair.
+We also test our algorithm on searching a weighted inverted index \cite{ZM06,rajaraman2011} (also called an inverted file or posted file).
+Given a set of documents, which each consists of a set of terms (words), an inverted index build a mapping from each term to a list of documents (called the \emph{posting list} of the term) it appears in, each document assigned a weight $w$ corresponding to the term-document pair.
 Usually the weight reflects how the term is related to the document, and how important is the document itself.
-This structure can answer the conjunction and disjunction documents on given terms by taking \texttt{union} and \texttt{intersection} on the corresponding post lists, with weights combined.
-One useful application is to only report the documents with high weight, say, top-$k$ of them, as a search engine would list on the first page.
-Throughout the section we assume all weight combining function is just a simple addition.

-We implement the outer mapping using a tree $T$, where the value (the \emph{post list}) of each term $t$ is a inner map structure, noted as $pl(t)$, mapping each document $d$ to a weight $w_{t,d}$.
+We implement the mapping using a tree $T$, where the value (the \emph{posting list}) of each term $t$ is a inner map structure, noted as $pl(t)$, mapping each document $d$ to a weight $w_{t,d}$.
 We augment the inner tree with the maximum weight in its subtree.
-Both the inner and the outer trees are persistent.
+Both the inner and the outer trees are functional using path-copying.
+The static setting is basically the same as in \cite{pam}.
+In this paper, we evaluate the throughput of the tree in the dynamic setting, i.e., when updates and queries are done concurrently.

 \hide{ We use the augmented map framework to represent $M_I$ and $M_O$ as follows: {

 }}